Your Guide to Obtaining a Permit to Carry in Minnesota

 Here’s what to keep in mind:

-• Stay updated on laws: Minnesota’s firearm laws can evolve - case law dictates how self defense encounters are assessed and judged.
-This means something that was functionally true a year ago might now have precedent to be looked at in a different way depending on another case that was ruled on.
+Stay updated on laws: Minnesota’s firearm laws can evolve.
+Case law dictates how self-defense encounters are assessed and judged.
+This means something that was functionally true a year ago might now have precedent to be looked at differently depending on another case that was ruled on.

-• Respect private property rules: Some places prohibit firearms, even with a permit.
-We talk about both the Federal "Don't do it" and private "We would like it if you didn't" regulations and the consequences of both in class - be aware of how those places can affect your day-to-day.
+Respect private property rules: Some places prohibit firearms, even with a permit.
+The class discusses both the Federal "Don't do it" and private "We would like it if you didn't" regulations and the consequences of both.
+Be aware of how those places can affect your day-to-day.

-• Renew your permit on time: Permits last five years, it's always a good idea to get the class done a couple months prior to expiration - that window they give you before you have to pay the full fee again comes up a lot faster than you think.
+Renew your permit on time: Permits last five years.
+It's always a good idea to get the class done a couple of months prior to expiration.
+That window they give you before you have to pay the full fee again comes up a lot faster than you think.

 If you’re ready to take the next step, check out Victory Arms, LLC for expert guidance on obtaining your permit to carry and beyond.